Robert Donat: Personal life

 In 1929, Donat married Ella Annesley Voysey, niece of architect Charles Voysey.
 They had one daughter, Joanna Donat (born 1931) and two sons, John Donat (born 1933) and Brian Donat (born 1936), but divorced in 1946.

 On 4 May 1953, Donat married again, to actress Renée Asherson, born Dorothy Renee Ascherson, daughter of Charles Ascherson and Dorothy Lilian Wiseman.
-They lived at 8 The Grove, Highgate until their separation three years later, partly due to the severity of his asthma.
+They lived at 8 The Grove, Highgate until their separation three years later, partly owing to the severity of his asthma.
 They may have been close to a reconciliation when he died.
 She never remarried.

 Death

 Donat died at the West End Hospital for Neurology and Neurosurgery in Soho, London, on 9 June 1958, aged 53.
 His biographer Kenneth Barrow said he had "... a brain tumour the size of a duck egg and cerebral thrombosis was certified as the primary cause of death".
 His body was cremated privately in Marylebone three days after his death.
 He left an estate worth £25,236.